Laptop Black Screen: Complete Troubleshooting Guide

 - Run BIOS updater and follow prompts

-- ⚠️ Warning: Don't interrupt BIOS update - can brick laptop
+- Warning: Don't interrupt BIOS update—can brick your laptop

 Solution #11: Integrated vs Dedicated GPU Switching